THE SUNDERLAND SITE - PAGE 211

 In Graham's words, 'a piece of Sunderland's skill preserved in a far off land.'
 Yes indeed.
 And here is the propeller in situ at the Newport Center, New Jersey.
 You can see Graham's larger images here & here.
 Graham, we thank you!

 The size of the propeller?
 About 15 feet across, I read.
 Its age?
 A plaque on the display dates the propeller to c.1905.
 Another image of it can be seen on this page which states that the propeller had been recovered from the sea bed & relocated.
 'The plaque on the base said it was "recovered" from the sea bed (I forget from where but I think it travelled a long way to get here).
-However this page states the propeller to be rather 'the lone remnant of a former ship yard'.
+However I did read, at a 'jclandmarks.org' page now long gone, that the propeller was rather 'the lone remnant of a former ship yard'.
 Hopefully we will learn more about the propeller's history in the near future.

 It would seem that other propeller manufacturers also created paperweight models of their propellers as promotional items.
-Certainly Steven & Struthers Ltd., of Glasgow did - as you can see here and in the following composite image of the e-Bay listing images.
+Certainly Steven & Struthers Ltd., of Glasgow did - as you can see in the following composite image of the e-Bay listing images.
 It was offered for sale at GBP 75.00 in Feb.
 2014.
-It may still be available from vendor g.a.collectables.

 Of interest also, to the webmaster at least, are key chains stated to have been cast from metal from the propellers of R.M.S.
 Queen Mary - completed in 1936 by the 'John Brown & Company' shipyard on Clydebank for Cunard-White Star Line Ltd. Of 80,750 or 81,235 gross tons.
 She saw service thru to Dec.
 1967 when she retired, to soon make her last voyage across the North Atlantic, transiting the Panama Canal & ending up at Long Beach, California, where she became a major tourist attraction.
 It would appear there are at least two different versions of the key chain - with different 'rears' as you can see below.